modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-3.md

 !!!bug "Box 6.8.
 Issues requiring explaining models in Schawlow´s Lecture."

-	•	Some spectrum lines of an electric spark come from the metal electrodes and others from the gas between them. \
+	•	Some spectrum lines of an electric spark come from the metal electrodes and others from the gas between them. <br>
 	•	Balmer formula reproduces the wavelengths of the spectral lines and compares with Angström’s measurements. \
 	•	Strength of the binding between electrons and nuclei in atoms measured by Rydberg constant. \
 	•	Use of high-resolution optical spectroscopy to measure nuclear properties from their effects on the shifts and splittings of spectral lines of atoms. \